Team USA wrapping up World Cup qualifying

 THE FIELD

-Entering Thursday, 18 of the 32 World Cup berths were claimed and the others should all be decided by Sunday as qualifying concludes in the Americas, Asian, European and African regions.
-There were 26 teams still in the running for the 14 available spots.
+Brazil beat the Virgin Islands 104-80 on Thursday night, clinching the 19th of the 32 available berths in this year’s World Cup.
+All others will be decided by Monday as qualifying concludes in the Americas, Asian, European and African regions.

 WORLD RANKINGS

 So far, five of the six top-ranked teams in the world — No. 1 USA, No. 2 Spain, No. 3 France, No. 5 Argentina and No. 6 Lithuania — have wrapped up spots.
-No. 4 Serbia could clinch Thursday, but No. 7 Slovenia has already been eliminated, which means no Goran Dragic or Luka Doncic at the World Cup this year.
+No. 4 Serbia missed a chance to clinch on Thursday, and now sees its hopes hinging on weekend results.
+No. 7 Slovenia has already been eliminated, which means no Goran Dragic or Luka Doncic at the World Cup this year.
 No. 14 Mexico has also been eliminated from contention.
 But Tunisia, No. 51 in the world rankings, has clinched a spot.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.